bhauman/figwheel-main/docs/tutorial.md

 $ clojure -m figwheel.main
 ```

+> Its its better to use the `clojure` command when using
+> rebel-readline because the `clj` command provides it's own terminal
+> line reader

-After launching, a Browser will open and a REPL will start just like
+After entering the above command, a Browser will open and a REPL will
-before.
-However, you will now see the following line a few lines
+start just like before.
+However, you will now see the following line a
-before the `cljs.user=>` prompt.
+few lines before the `cljs.user=>` prompt.

 ```shell
 [Rebel readline] Type :repl/help for online help info